 The formal evaluation was conducted at two different events.
-At SSEW the audience were groups from local schools accompanied by teachers, whilst at the BGS Open Day the audience was self-selecting having chosen to book a ticket and attend the event - consequently, there were more adults at the BGS Open Day.
+At SSEW the audience were groups from local schools accompanied by teachers, whilst at the BGS Open Day the audience was self-selecting, having chosen to book a ticket and attend the event; consequently, there were more adults at the BGS Open Day.
 The audience at the BGS Open Day was more likely to report having enjoyed the activity and were more likely to want to know more about both flooding and geomorphology.
-When asked what they enjoyed, the BGS Open Day audience were more likely to say something relating to the content over the technology, and likewise when asked what they would like to know more about and what they would like adding to the activity.
-In contrast, at SSEW the majority of responses wanted technology related features adding to the activity.
-The nature of the BGS Open Day means that those electing to attend are likely to already have an interest in science (Bultitude, 2014) so the content will more likely be in line with their pre-existing interests.
+When asked what they enjoyed, the BGS Open Day audience was more likely to say something relating to the content over the technology and likewise when asked what they would like to know more about and what they would like adding to the activity.
+In contrast, at SSEW the majority of responses wanted technology-related features adding to the activity.
+The nature of the BGS Open Day means that those electing to attend are likely to already have an interest in science (Bultitude, 2014), so the content will more likely be in line with their pre-existing interests.
 None of the differences between the audiences were statistically significant.

-6.3 Comparison between primary and secondary school audiences

-The SSEW event segregated its audience by having two days attended by secondary school pupils followed by a single day attended by primary school children.
-Although differences between the two age groups were observed, none of them were statistically significant.
-Over all factors, the primary school pupils were more positive, with slightly highly overall proportion enjoying the activity but a greater proportion reporting they enjoyed it a lot.
-Both secondary and primary school pupils reported similar levels of wanting to know more about flooding after trying Flash Flood!, although this was slightly higher with primary school pupils.
-Primary school children were more likely to want to know about geomorphology than secondary school children.
-Although primary school pupils do respond more positively to the activity, secondary school pupils also respond positively in the majority, suggesting the activity is effective for engaging both age ranges.
+6.3 Comparison between primary- and secondary-school audiences were statistically significant.
+Over all factors, the primaryschool pupils were more positive, with a slightly higher overall proportion enjoying the activity but a greater proportion reporting they enjoyed it a lot.
+Both secondary- and primary-school pupils reported similar levels of wanting to know more about flooding after trying Flash Flood!, although this was slightly higher with primary-school pupils.
+Primary-school children were more likely to want to know about geomorphology than secondary-school children.
+Although primary-school pupils do respond more positively to the activity, secondary-school pupils also respond positively in the majority, suggesting the activity is effective for engaging both age ranges.